THE NATIONAL POET OF SLOVENIA IN A LANGUAGE PEOPLE UNDERSTAND presents...

 Ptuj is trying to pass itself off as something it is not, with comedic contrasts.

-Since www.ptuj.co.uk appeared six years ago chicken factory odour levels and frequencies have improved, though not markedly.
+In the decade since www.ptuj.co.uk appeared chicken factory odour levels and frequencies have improved, though not markedly.

 Now clearing their own air was all the Slovenians' own idea.
 To make your own tourist town less smelly with your own smell is hardly a compromise.